lukiwieser/aave-liquidation-risk/README.md

 ## Credits

-This project was created by two students as part of a lecture at the [Technical University of Vienna](https://www.tuwien.at).
+This project was created by two students as part of a lecture at the *Vienna University of Technology*.